cchitsiang/awesome-stars/README.md

 - [twitter/twitter-text](https://github.com/twitter/twitter-text) - Twitter Text Libraries.
 This code is used at Twitter to tokenize and parse text to meet the expectations for what can be used on the platform.
 - [weepower/wee](https://github.com/weepower/wee) - Front-end framework
 - [GordonBeeming/Tfs-Api](https://github.com/GordonBeeming/Tfs-Api) -
-- [clappr/clappr](https://github.com/clappr/clappr) - :clapper: An extensible media player for the web.
 - [hackers-painters/samurai-native](https://github.com/hackers-painters/samurai-native) - Bring web standards to native platform
 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 - [chocolatechipui/chocolatechip-ui](https://github.com/chocolatechipui/chocolatechip-ui) - Mobile Web App Framework